TayMcQuaya/AudioBook-Organizer/FOOTER-PROBLEM-FIX.md

 - **Theme support** for dark mode
 - **Mobile responsiveness** preserved

+### Mobile Enhancements (July 2025)
+- **Fixed scrolling issue** on portrait mode where footer required extra scroll
+- **Added landscape rotation message** matching landing page design
+- **Improved spacing** on Terms page to prevent title overlap
+- **Proper safe area handling** for devices with notches
+- **Smooth animations** and professional mobile UX

-The implementation is complete with all visual issues resolved while maintaining the simple, professional appearance across all pages.
+The implementation is complete with all visual issues resolved while maintaining the simple, professional appearance across all pages on both desktop and mobile devices.